PhillypHenning/Witchlight/Fenris-Bile.md

 - The cleric I met on the way to the inn gave a wonderful speech in stark contrast to her earlier demenor
     - Though she seems new / young, the belief in town seems rooted and old
 - Ended on [26]
+- Didn't pet the dog, instead I walked right up to the mayor
+    - Accepted the job
+    - Payday advance of 20Gp
+- Went to the General Store
+    - 2 Days rations (1Gp)
+    - Crowbar (5Gp)
+    - 3x Torch (3Cp)
+    - 28.0.7 Left (35 - 6.0.3Gp)
+- Started Chapter 2 (17)
+- Went to Tomlin's house
+    - As I got there he burst out the door with another woman already on his lips
+    - When I quesitoned him about it he couldn't even keep his story straight
+- I asked him where he was the night of the murder
+    - He said out with an impromptu stag party, many witnesses
+- When I asked him about any potential enemies of Maybelline he beat around a bush and didn't give me a straight answer
+- Finally when I asked him about any strange events around town he mentioned two
+    - The wolves around Langston have become more active
+    - There have been riff-raff that have been hanging outside the city walls..
+        - And that the farmers have been complaining about theft.. could these things be related?
+- Before I leave he asks a favor of me to check out whatever has been tearing up his garden
+    - Combat Encounter
+        - Me: 14
+            - HP: 9
+        - Scarpling: 4
+    - Killed the creature
+    - Got a scrapling claw
+- Tomlin thanked me and gave me a potion (Philter of Rememberance)
+- Went back to the inn and up to my room
+- Deep in the night I saw a strange hairy creature on the neighboring buildings roof.
+    - It pointed at me..
+    - When I went down to confront it, it had vanished.
+    - I climbed up the roof to where the creature was standing, strangely there were only the claw marks where he was.. not how he got there
+- I went back inside and stayed up the rest of the night.
+- End of chapter 2
+- Page 29, Part 108